kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?

 New `EndpointSelector` objects are written to etcd, each roughly the same size as a `Service` object.
-For the `Service` compatibility path, one `EndpointSelector` is created per `Service` with a pod selector.
+One projection is created per selector-based Service.

 The total `EndpointSlice` count does not increase for the Service projection path — the same slices continue to be produced directly from `Service`.